VAN NESS COMBINES THE CONVENIENCE of Metro access and urban amenities with the natural beauty and serenity of Soapstone Valley and Rock Creek Park.

 A 2018 retail study by HR&A determined that the primary trade area offers 14,600 residents, 5,200 students, 3,500 workers, and 36,000 hotel guests offering a total spending potential of $457.8 million.

-- Uptown Market, from the owners of Butchers Alley and Pescadeli in Bethesda, plan to open in 2019 at 4465 Connecticut Avenue.
+- Uptown Market, from the owners of Butchers Alley and Pescadeli in Bethesda, opened in 2019 at 4465 Connecticut Avenue.

-- Chef Fabio Trabocchi’s Sfoglina has made Michelin’s Bib Gourmand list the past two years.
+- Chef Fabio Trabocchi’s Sfoglina has made Michelin’s Bib Gourmand list the past three years.

-Connecticut Avenue (north of Calvert Street) is a designated Great Streets corridor.
-As funds become available small businesses can apply for grants to cover capital improvements and certain soft costs.
-In 2018, up to $50,000 was awarded per location.
+As a designated Great Streets corridor small businesses can apply for grants to cover capital improvements and certain soft costs as funds become available.
+In 2019, up to $50,000 was awarded per location.
+The corridor is also supported by Van Ness Main Streets through community-based economic development programs.